JayDen20010817/MPF-sarcasm/README.md

 😁This repository is the official codebase of "**MPF: A Multi-Level Perceiving Framework for Multimodal Sarcasm Detection**"
 </br>

-In the following, we will guide you how to use this repository step by step 🤗
+🤗In the following, we will guide you how to use this repository step by step

 ## 🤓 Overview
 <p align="center">